 An analysis of key financial data by business segment is provided below.
-The Group's automotive consulting and security solutions segments are engaged in the provision of services to third party customers.
-The group's food manufacturing segment is engaged in the production and sale of food products to third party customers, and the investing and management services segment incurs central costs, provides management services and financing to other Group segments and undertakes treasury management on behalf of the Group.
+The Group's food manufacturing segment is engaged in the production and sale of food products to third party customers, and the investing and management services segment incurs central costs, provides management services and financing to other Group segments and undertakes treasury management on behalf of the Group.
 A more detailed description of the activities of each segment is given in the Strategic Report.

-During the year, the automotive consulting segment was sold and therefore the results of this segment are now included within Profit in the year from discontinued operations and have been excluded from the following analysis:
+During the year, the security solutions segment was sold and therefore the results of this segment are now included within Profit in the year from discontinued operations and have been excluded from the following analysis: